aubreypwd/wp-extend/plugins/simple-caching-engine/README.md

 # Simple Caching Engine

 This plugin works simply by storeing the result of a WordPress post in a `.html` file on-disk.
-Until the post is modified, e.g. `save_post`, the cache on-disk.
+Until the post is modified or the cache is older than one day (the default), the cache on-disk is used.

 This reduces what WordPress is doing dynamically on each page load, helping out TTFB, server load, and responsiveness from the server.